-Any act of hiding data may in form of fabrication, intentional misplace, falsification, alteration, or erasing known as Data Tampering.
-Willful false report or misleading the data not allowed including (but not limited to)
+Any act of hiding data may in the form of fabrication, intentional misplace, falsification, alteration, or deletion is known as Data Tampering.
+Willful false report or misleading the data is not allowed at-least including:

 - Backdated entries

-- Deliberate omission or manipulation of data which hides the event
+- Deliberate omission or manipulation of data that hides the event

 - Sharing Account credentials across team members